mathworks-ref-arch/getting-started-with-matlab-in-docker/README.md

 docker run -it --rm -p 6080:6080 mathworks/matlab -vnc
 ```

-Connect to the session usign https://localhost:6080 and open a MATE terminal.
+Connect to the session using https://localhost:6080 and open a MATE terminal.
 Click on the icon in the lower left of the desktop's task bar and select "System Tools>MATE Terminal".
 We need to run MATLAB in admin mode in order to modify the installation.
 To do that we run MATLAB as sudo mode.

 ```bash
 sudo matlab